Joojoobee87/TartanThom/README.md

 **Products**
 -	Further enhancements to the Products model are planned to offer customer a choice of colour options other than what has been designed for the standard product.
 A colour field has been added to the model with an attribute of blank=False in anticipation but as yet, this product enhancement is not available to customers.
 The views in the basket will need adapting to incorporate adding the relevant colour and quantity of a product to the shopping bag.
 This is planned for phase 2.

 ### Structure and Flow

+The structure of the page consists of a header and footer containing appropriate links and the main body which flows in a vertical direction.
+Beneath the main navigation bar, there is a banner with strap line to capture the user’s attention.
+User are able to access the Shop either from the main nav-link or via one of the Shop images included in the main homepage content, selecting either all products or from one of the product types.

+The products available in the shop occupy rows and columns and are responsive depending on width of the device, reducing to a single column with vertical flow and scrolling on smaller devices.

 ### Navigation